Discretionary Family Trusts (2021 Update)

 A settlor is typically unrelated to the beneficiaries and may be someone like a close friend and one who has no further involvement after the settlement.

-d) Signature requirements for a trustee(s)
+4. Signature requirements for the trustee

 It is required that trustee(s) accept the terms of the trust that they will be bound by and sign the deed upon agreement.